SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Experiments

 For the quantitative evaluation, several types of evaluations were conducted.
 First, a linear evaluation was conducted that consists of training a classifier on the frozen backbone trained with the unsupervised methods on the training set.
-For this step, the ASL, LSA, LSFB and the GSL were used.
-For the LSFB and ASL, the 500 most represented classes were used.
-To assess the proposed augmentation method, a linear protocol evaluation using the proposed augmentation and the classical augmentations (rotation, Gaussian blur and flip) applied to the whole sequence with all the approaches was conducted.
+For this step, the ASL, LSA, LSFB and GSL were used.
+To assess the proposed augmentation method, a linear evaluation protocol using the proposed augmentation and the classical augmentations (rotation, Gaussian blur and flip) applied to the whole sequence with all the approaches was conducted.
 Second, a semi-supervised evaluation with 30\% of the annotated data (30\% of the training set) was also conducted.
 For the SLR, where the annotation process is scarce, a semi-supervised evaluation aims to demonstrate the value of learning from unlabeled data to improve model performance when only a small amount of annotated data is available.
-Third, an evaluation of the possible transferring of the learned representations from a represented sign language to another not represented by the approaches was conducted.
+Third, an evaluation of the possible transfer of the learned representations from a represented sign language to another not represented by the approaches was conducted.
 For each model, we performed eight consecutive training runs and reported the average accuracy with 95\% confidence.

-Table~\ref{tab:linear_eval} above presents the results obtained with the proposed SL-FPN compared to other contrastive methods, using first the proposed augmentation method and second standard image augmentation strategies applied to the entire sequence.
-From this table, it is observable that the proposed augmentation helps all the contrastive approaches to better learn meaningful representations.
+Table~\ref{tab:linear_eval} presents the results obtained with the proposed SL-FPN compared to other contrastive methods, using first the proposed augmentation method and second standard image augmentation strategies applied to the entire sequence.
+From this table, we observe that the proposed augmentation helps all the contrastive approaches to better learn meaningful representations.
 When standard augmentations are applied, performance generally decreases across all methods.
 This indicates that the proposed data augmentation strategy enables the models to learn more discriminative representations across the different datasets.
-In some cases, the proposed augmentation yields substantial improvements, with gains of over 6\% for the recognition of 500 classes and over 12\% for the recognition of 310 classes, highlighting its importance.
+In some cases, the proposed augmentation yields substantial improvements, with gains of over 6\% for the recognition of 500 classes and over 8\% for the recognition of 310 classes, highlighting its importance.
 Therefore, in the following experiments, the proposed augmentation will be consistently applied to compare all the approaches.
-As the SL-FPN will be coupled with the proposed augmentation, it will be referred to as SL-SLR.
+As the SL-FPN will be coupled with the proposed augmentation, it will be referred to as SSL-SLR.